Azure/AppConfiguration/releaseNotes/KubernetesProvider.md

 [Image][image] | [Sample][sample]

-## 1.0.0-preview3 - July 31, 202322
+## 1.0.0-preview3 - July 31, 2023

 ### New Features

-* Added support for dynamic configuration so the corresponding ConfigMap and Secret will be automatically updated when data is changed in App Configuration.
+* Added support for dynamic configuration so the corresponding ConfigMap and Secret will be automatically updated when data is changed in Azure App Configuration.
 * Added support for access key (aka. connection string) based authentication.

 ### Bug Fixes